top of page

 Why use the active voice?

-The active voice is more direct, more actionable, and usually easier to understand:
+Often, the active voice is more direct, more actionable, and easier to understand:

 All forms must be submitted by December 1. (passive)